Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Experiments and results

 \subsubsection{Implementation}

-In order to evaluate the mask focal loss, we used three different datasets of the real world and virtual world for comparison: SCUT-Head, CroHD and our GTA\_Head which are introduced in Section \ref{subsection:dataset_comparison} and \ref{subsection:GTA_head_dataset}, respectively.
+In order to evaluate the mask focal loss, we used three different datasets of the real world and virtual world for comparison: SCUT-Head, CroHD and our GTA\_Head, respectively.
 For the SCUT-Head, it consists of two parts: Part\_A includes $2000$ images sampled in which $67321$ heads are marked; Part\_B has $2405$ images with $43930$ annotation boxes so that the experiment on this dataset will be divided into two parts.

 For the selection of models, we investigate the density estimation-based models and the detection based models, respectively.
 We consider the SOTA networks, CSRNet and CANNet as the baselines of density estimation methods.
 For the detection based models, we focus on the one-stage detectors, and the performance of the two-stage detector (e.g., Faster R-CNN) is only for reference.
 For one-stage detectors, we choose two kinds of models based on heatmap and binary feature map: the network based on heatmap is CenterNet, which employs the loss functions of $L_h$ and $L_m^{P1}$, respectively; and the networks based on binary feature map include YOLOv5, RetinaNet, FCOS and FoveaBox, that use also $L_f$ and $L_m^{P1}$, respectively.